AlexNexton/MS1-OneArena/README.md

 ### Testint HTML, CSS and the site

 * I used https://validator.w3.org/ to test each page and the CSS.

+* I used https://jigsaw.w3.org/css-validator/ to test the CSS too.

 * I used the 'Audit' option in Google Dev Tools to make sure the site was running efficiently.